Bringing Everything Together

 โœ— NIET

-Quick reference for reading
+Quick reading reference

-• โ€ข Use context: Guess meanings from the situation
+• โ€ข Use context: Guess meanings from the situation.

-• โ€ข Look for cognates: Words that look like English
+• โ€ข Look for cognates: Words that look like English can help you.

-• โ€ข Keep reading: Don't stop at every unknown word
+• โ€ข Keep reading: Do not stop at every new word โ€“ the story will guide you.

-Practice story - Test yourself!
+Practice story โ€“ test yourself!

 Het Verhaal: